Aptos/Valencia Creek Pathogen TMDL

 - August 3, 2010 - State Water Resources Control Board approves the Aptos/Valencia Creek Pathogen TMDL

-- May 8, 2009 - Central Coast Water Board approves the Aptos/Valencia Creek Pathogen TMDL
+- May 8, 2009 - Central Coast Water Board adopts the Aptos/Valencia Creek Pathogen TMDL

 - Staff Report